 You’re struggling to meet your monthly payments

-If you can no longer make your credit card, mortgage, or personal loan re-payments, it’s time to put a plan in place so you don’t fall any farther behind.
+If you can no longer make your credit card, mortgage, or personal loan repayments, it’s time to put a plan in place so you don’t fall behind.
 A debt counselor may be able to help with debt consolidation, mortgage refinancing and personal loan refinancing solutions to get you back on track.

 You’ve received a judgement/court action and you don’t know what to do

-If a creditor has taken legal action and obtained a court order/judgement debt against you, it may be a good idea to get a debt counsellor on your side to stop the more serious actions a creditor can take with a court action such as a garnishee order or the seizure of your possessions.
+If a creditor has taken legal action and obtained a court order/judgement debt against you, it may be a good idea to get a debt counsellor on your side to stop the more serious actions a creditor can take with court action.
+You could face a garnishee order or the seizure of your possessions.

 You can’t seem to break the payday lending cycle

 Sometimes you get trapped in the payday lending cycle and it’s hard to get out on your own.
 It’s called the lending cycle for a reason!
 These are designed to be predatory, and the lender profits from your inability to pay your loan quickly.

 A debt counsellor can help you break the cycle with a plan that works for your personal situation.
 From there, they can help you with a strategy for avoiding these schemes in the future as well.

 Your house or car is in danger of being repossessed

 If you’re looking to save your house or your car, it may be time to leave it to an expert to ensure your most prized possessions aren’t repossessed.
 Nobody wants to lose their housing or transportation, so don’t delay.
 There might be steps you can take.